 New rule for people visiting the US visa-free: if you have visited Iran in the past 5 years you will now have to get a visa again.

 A new “e-visa” system has been put in place since January 2017, that allows travelers to get their authorisation code without going through a tour operator.
 You still need to visit the embassy to pick up your visa though, but you no longer need to visit the embassy to apply.

 Iran authorisation number/LOI (letter of invitation)

-To apply for an Iranian visa you need a visa authorisation number from the Ministry of Foreign Affairs.
+To apply for an Iranian visa at the embassy, you first need a visa authorisation number from the Ministry of Foreign Affairs.
 You can contact a reliable Iranian travel agency through our contact form to get an Iran LOI with visa authorisation number (with discount!).

 If you choose to get it through another travel agent, make sure it is not iranianvisa(dot)com!
 You will get nothing.
 Just google iranianvisa(dot)com scam for proof.

 There are some options to get the visa without LOI: at the moment, The Hague, Kiev, Batumi and Milan embassies definitely do it, but Batumi is shifty.
-Visa on arrival at the airport also works without LOI.
+Visa on arrival at the airport, or at the Armenian border, also works without LOI.